PRBergerIII/entJavaIndyProject/TimeLog.md

 directory, that was easily sorted.

 I wrestled for a WHILE with two nullpointerexceptions.
 One was because I was missing the "/" in front of the path name for my database.properties file for the Database test class, and the other was because when I changed Database over to implement PropertiesLoader, I forgot to actually assign the results of LoadProperties to the properties file.
 I still can't figure out how my tests were actually passing, though.
 It makes it seem like maybe the Hibernate config was filling in the gaps?

+By the time I got to the exercise, I was feeling pretty good about all the hibernate stuff.
+I think the exercise itsef went pretty smoothly, especially compared to the demos.
+I think part of it was that my user display demo project has gotten pretty sloppy, but just in general I felt like I hit a lot of road blocks for this week's material.
+Like I said though, the exercise went much more smoothly, so I'm feeling good about getting more into hibernate ~~next week~~ tomorrow.